bmyjacks/SoftwareIncSimplifiedChinese/README_EN.md

 [中文版](./README.md)

 The current version in the master branch is **A10**.
-If you need other versions, please search in the branch.
+This version is compatible with previous versions(such as A10)

 ## About SoftwareInc